Eknath Easwaran's Life

 He turned to the writings of the world’s great mystics for guidance.
 Most of the accounts were by monastics, whose way of life, although he respected it, did not appeal to him.
 “I wasn’t going to drop out of life and head for the Himalayas,” said Easwaran.
 “That wasn’t my Granny’s way, nor had it been Gandhi’s.
 But I found a few who had chosen not to withdraw from life but to seek a higher reality right in the midst of everyday affairs.
 I had stumbled upon a way to bring meditation into daily life.”

 This discovery led to another.
-Slowly, a recognition of his Granny’s spiritual stature dawned on him.
+Slowly, a recognition of his grandmother's spiritual stature dawned on him.
 Though her many responsibilities to her community engaged her from morning till night, he said, she lived in unbroken awareness of the imperishable, divine presence hidden in all things and beings.
 This had been the secret of her vibrant life of untiring service, unfailing courage, and unshakable security: “She never forgot God for a moment.”

 Granny, like the saints and sages he was reading, was a living force who would continue to support him.
 Her guidance would accompany him to America as he set off in 1959 on the Fulbright exchange program, and the work he had been longing to do.